lgreco/comp-170-su25-week-05/README.md

 ## Reflect

-Review the posted [solutions from the previous assignment](./solutions_week03.py).
+Review the posted [solutions from the previous assignment](./solutions_week04.py).
 Compare the posted solutions with your solutions.
 Notice the differences between your code and the solutions code and describe them.
-Trivial differences like the names of variables are not that important unless your names are really - I mean, *really -* weird.
+Trivial differences like the names of variables are not that important.

 ### Frequent mistakes expected at this point